All Saints Catholic High School (Ontario)

 All Saints Catholic High School, opened September 2002, is a secondary school in the Kanata district of Ottawa, Ontario.
-The school is located in the Kanata North area of Kanata Lakes and serves the communities of Kanata and West Carleton.
+The school is located in the Kanata Lakes area of Kanata North and serves the communities of Kanata and West Carleton.
 The school motto is Dei Gratia, Latin for 'The Grace of God'.
 In 2005, All Saints students chose "Eddie the Yeti" as the school mascot.

 History

-The school opened on September 3, 2002.
-Monsignor Leonard Lunney presided at the official ceremony on behalf of Archbishop Marcel Gervais.
+The school opened on September 3, 2002, with Monsignor Leonard Lunney presiding at the official ceremony on behalf of Archbishop Marcel Gervais.
 The school was built on land which was previously owned by the Whalen family.

 The high school was designed in 2002 by architect Edward Cuhaci.
 A similar design was used for Holy Trinity Catholic High School, however All Saints increased the number of classrooms on the second floor.

-The school's first year of operation only saw classes from grade 7 up to and including grade 11 because they did not want to split up Grade 12 classes in their graduating year.
+The school's first year of operation only saw classes from Grade 7 up to and including Grade 11 because they did not want to split up Grade 12 classes in their graduating year.
 In order to prevent over-crowding, the school capped the maximum number of students permitted to attend in the first year.
 All Saints High School's second year of operation saw classes ranging all the way to grade 12, with population limits beginning to max out.

-In 2002 All Saints High School adopted St. Elizabeth School in Ottawa as its sister school and has supported it by providing the elementary school with over 4,500 books for its literacy program.
+In 2002, All Saints High School adopted St. Elizabeth School in Ottawa as its sister school and has supported it by providing the elementary school with over 4,500 books for its literacy program.

 In June 2004, the school's first graduation ceremony took place.
 The class of 2004 built a rock cairn entitled "Cairn of Hope" at the front of the school, into which a time capsule was placed.

 In its fifth year of operation, All Saints High School installed multiple portables in order to increase the maximum number of students that can be educated at the school, which would later be replaced by the expansion.
-An expansion to the school to add 30 rooms was completed in September 2007.
+An expansion to the school, adding a new wing with 30 rooms, was completed in September 2007.